BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 Recurrent integrate-and-fire network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. automodule:: ExcInhNet_Ostojic2014_Brunel2000
+   :members:

-Recurrent integrate-and-fire network with plastiicty
+Recurrent integrate-and-fire network with plasticity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A feed-forward network with random input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using compartmental models in networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+**Pyloric rhythm generator in the stomatogastric ganglion of lobster**

 Multiscale models
 -----------------